 - 3. Lot and Area Regulations.
 As regulated in Section 11-316. - 4.
 Density Requirements.
 The maximum number of dwelling units per lot in the TR District shall be as approved through the site plan process. - 5.
 Street Access.
 Access shall be restricted to streets classified as Level A (see Appendix II) on the official zoning map. - 6.
 Location of Accessory Structures.
 No accessory structure shall be erected in any front or side yard.
 Accessory structures shall be at least ten (10) feet from any other building on the same lot and fifty (50) feet from rear property line. - 7.
 Off-Street Parking.
 As regulated in Section 11-404. - 8.
 Building Area.
 As regulated in Section 11-316. - 9.
 Sewage Treatment System.
 As regulated in Section 11-417 - 10.
 Signs.
-As regulated in Section 11-410 shown on the Zoning Map of Pittman Center, Tennessee, the following regulations shall apply: (Amended by Ordinance 172, 8/16/2001)
+As regulated in Section 11-410

 11-308.
-C-1.
-Neighborhood Commercial District.
+C-1, Neighborhood Commercial District.
 The C-1 District is intended to provide areas suitable for neighborhood commercial development where environmental conditions, street access and capacity, are favorable for higher density development.
 This district could be considered in any area of Pittman Center where it would not detract from the character of Pittman Center.
-As
+As shown on the Zoning Map of Pittman Center,